Last Updated 18/08/2021

 Best Things to Do in Orlando Florida

-Let’s start with a short-list of best things to do in Orlando, further down the page we give you more detail on these destinations and fun activities
+Let’s start with a short-list of the best things to do in Orlando, further down the page we give you more detail on these destinations and fun activities.
+Central Florida is packed with destinations and things to do and there are many fun day trips to take from Orlando itself.
+Orlando, in our estimation, is pretty much the most family-friendly place on the planet and it’s somewhere everyone should go, at least once.

 - Theme Parks, include, Legoland Florida, Walt Disney World, EPCOT, Universal Studios,